 After the restoration of themain façade in 1999, plans were developed for the necessary work on the south, west and north sides, which are about 46 metres in height and present a total surface area of over 35,000 square metres.
 Restoration of the south façade was completed in three successive phases of painstaking work over just five years (April 2007 - May 2012).
-The third phase, regarding the central element of the basilica designed on a Greek cross plan in the 16th century by Michelangelo, was carried out with support from the Fondazione Pro Musica e Arte Sacra, which is also funding the restoration of the west façade including the external apse of St Peter's, commenced in 2012 and scheduled for completion this year.
+The third phase, regarding the central element of the basilica designed on a Greek cross plan in the 16th century by Michelangelo, was carried out with support from the Fondazione Pro Musica e Arte Sacra, which is also funding the restoration of the west façade including the external apse of St Peter's, commenced in 2012 and completed 2014.

 The by no means easy work is carried out by highly qualified restorers under the technical and scientific supervision of the Fabric of Saint Peter.
 Their patient, silent and untiring efforts are flanked by those of the "Sanpietrini" responsible for all the masonry work, including removal of the old tiled roofs of the attic cornice and entablature, and the subsequent installation of slabs of travertine to protect the structure as a whole.
 The necessary diagnostic investigations have also been carried out with photographs taken (before, during and after the restoration) and surveying with a laser scanner.
 This graphic and photographic documentation was completed with all the information regarding preservation of the materials and identification of the various kinds of deterioration present on the stone and attributable to chemical, physical and mechanical causes, thus serving as a basis for the analysis and mapping of decay and subsequent representation